arman-ashrafian/chatter/README.md

 3. How to do concurrency with Go using channels.

-   Here is the main loop of the Chat Server, which listens to all the channels.
-This server is started in a go routine before running ``` http.ListenAndServe(...) ```
+   Here is the main loop of the chat server.
+This method is an infinite loop which listens to all the channels in the Server struct.
+   It runs without blocking by simply doing ```go server.Listen()```.

   ```go
   // Listen ...
   // infinite loop listening to channels